God dwells in the perfection of beauty (Psalm 50:2) and his holiness is beautiful (Psalm 29:2).

 Beginnings - Baptistry Window

-Designed and created by Claire Wang in 1981, the Baptistry Window is titled "Beginnings" and symbolizes the waters of baptism.
+Designed and created by Claire Wing in 1981, the Baptistry Window is titled "Beginnings" and symbolizes the waters of baptism.
 In 2016 the window was relocated to the chapel in the newly-constructed Servants Hall where it remains today.

 Adoration of the Magi